How to Choose a Table Tennis Racket (2026): Best for Beginner to Pro

 • All-Wood Blades: Best for control, ideal for beginners.

-• Composite Blades (Carbon, Arylate, or Kevlar): Faster and stiffer, suited for advanced players.
+• Composite Blades: Faster and stiffer, suited for advanced players.

 B. The Rubber